kelvn-dev/technical-test/part1/README.md

 ## Highlights

+The system involves 3 main interfaces defined with type parameter extend from BaseFile
+- FileParser\<T extends BaseFile>
+- FileAnalyzer\<T extends BaseFile>
+- ReportGenerator\<T extends BaseFile>

-The system involves 3 main interfaces defined with type parameter extend from BaseFile => **These generic interfaces support extension in the future if we want to add parser, analyzer and report generator for other file types than text, for example image or pdf**
+**These generic interfaces support extension in the future if we want to add parser, analyzer and report generator for other file types than text, for example image or pdf**

 The system involves 3 main services:
 - TextFileParser: take a file path as input and read the contents of file into model TextFile
 - TextFileAnalyzer: Count the number of times each word appears, all words and all distinct words
 - TextFileReportGenerator: take a TextFile model as input and generate report using pre-configure template

 Applied OOP principles:
 - encapsulation: private fields with public getters/setters
-- inheritance: model BaseFile contain common fields like id, contentType, ... for other models like TextFile or ImageFile to extend, which reuse code and create hierarchical structure
+- inheritance/abstraction: model BaseFile contain common fields like id, contentType, ... for other models like TextFile or ImageFile to extend, which reuse code and create hierarchical structure
-- abstraction: make class BaseFile abstract to avoid instantiating
-- polymorphism: not yet
+- polymorphism: present via the interfaces

 ## What can be improved ?
 - Apply design pattern Singleton => When switching to Springboot, we will auto have this through DI mechanism